andrewrlee/github-thrift-client-server/README.md

 3.) run `lein jar` to generate the class files from thrift definitions.

-4.) run `lein install` to install library in local maven repos.
+4.) run `lein install` to install the library in the local maven repo.

 This will make the library available to other projects.